 A local service agent is required for professional foreign individuals (like engineers, doctors, etc.) to plan to set up a business in their area of expertise.
 Local service agents do not hold any shares or stakes in the company.
 But only act as the foreign individuals’ representative for administrative matters.

-What is Free Zone Authorities?
+What are Free Zone Audit Requirements?

-A free zone authority is basically a location in the UAE that has its jurisdiction in the said location.
+A free zone authority is a location in the UAE that has its jurisdiction in the said location.
 It has its own set of rules and regulations.
 Companies that are established in a free zone are allowed to do business there or outside the UAE.